panza-org/panza/README.md

 # panza
-Panza (named after Sancho Panza, from Don Quixote), is a collection of  stateless, functional ui-components for react-native, and heavily inspired by the excellent [rebass](https://github.com/jxnblk/rebass) library.
+Panza (named after Sancho Panza, from Don Quixote), provides a UI foundation for your react-native applications, and is inspired by the excellent [rebass](https://github.com/jxnblk/rebass) library.

-The goal with Panza is to provide a set of commonly used (mostly) functional ui components for react-native, that work well in both android and iOS environments.
-These components should look nice out of the box, but still offer a high degree of customization.
-This is achieved primarily through the use of composition.
-Each component is comprised of smaller components including a [Base](documentation/Base.md) component, which provides some nice shorthands to transform props into styles based upon a global configuration.
-A component like [TouchableRow](documentation/TouchableRow.md) may suit your needs eighty percent of the time, but in cases where you need something a bit more custom, you can construct your own row using TouchableRowCell, PrimaryText, SecondaryText, RowImage, Base, ArrowRightIcon, and any other components that you’d like.

-You can see Panza in production with [Payback](http://payback.panzeo.com), an app that manages shared expenses between individuals and groups.
+Panza gives you:

+- The standard building blocks of most mobile applications.
+See the [included components](#Inputs)
+- Beautiful UI-styles out of the box, suitable for iOS, Android, and the web.
+- Overridable themes, with suitable defaults.
+- Most components extend a `Base` component, which provides useful shorthands for styling your components with props.
+For example, use `p={2}` to provide padding, or `backgroundColor='primary'` to set the background color of your component.
+You can also use the `Base` or `TextBase` as a replacement for `View` throughout your application.

 <p>
 <img src='images/panza-ios-large.png' width='375px' />